thom-ek/ColorWheelAndGradientSlider/README.markdown

-Colorwheel.gadget and GradienSlider.gadget replacement for RTG on Amiga OS.
+ColorWheel.gadget and GradientSlider.gadget replacement for RTG on Amiga OS.

 Copyright
 ---------